ccgcyber/gladysproject.com.jekyll/en/installation/index.md

 You should arrive on Gladys web interface where you can configure your account !

-**Note :** If it don't work, you can access Gladys directly by typing the IP of your Raspberry Pi in your browser.
-To find the IP, just type `ifconfig` on the Raspberry Pi shell, or you can use a network scanner app to find his IP ([Network Scanner](https://play.google.com/store/apps/details?id=com.easymobile.lan.scanner&hl=fr) on Android or [iNet](https://itunes.apple.com/fr/app/inet-network-scanner/id340793353?mt=8) on iOS)
+**Note :** If it doesn't work, you can access Gladys directly by typing the IP of your Raspberry Pi in your browser.
+To find the IP, just type `ifconfig` on the Raspberry Pi shell, or you can use a network scanner app to find the IP ([Network Scanner](https://play.google.com/store/apps/details?id=com.easymobile.lan.scanner&hl=fr) on Android or [iNet](https://itunes.apple.com/fr/app/inet-network-scanner/id340793353?mt=8) on iOS)

 #### Manual installation